tehNinth/Hell-Quest/README.md

 - Updated base URL for game files
 - Adjusted height for the buttons along the bottom
 - Added function to hit Enter to send for Chat box
+- Added an extra option for sending chat packets to send Party messages

 More to come!